 CrowdSec WAF on Kubernetes

-Had a project where some APIs needed to be public - no authentication.
-Security risk.
-Needed a WAF.
+Had a project where some APIs needed to be public with no authentication.
+That's a security risk, so we needed a WAF.

-Evaluated options.
-CloudFlare and AWS WAF are expensive (per-request pricing).
-CrowdSec is open-source with community threat intelligence.
+I looked at a few options.
+CloudFlare and AWS WAF charge per request, which gets expensive fast.
+CrowdSec is open-source and comes with community threat intelligence.
 Went with CrowdSec.

-This documents the integration issues I hit and how I fixed them.
+This post documents the three integration issues I hit and how I fixed them.

 CrowdSec components

-CrowdSec has a distributed architecture.
-Four main pieces:
+CrowdSec has a distributed architecture with four pieces:

-- LAPI: Central brain.
-Stores ban decisions, provides API for queries, syncs with community threat feeds.
+LAPI is the central brain.
+It stores ban decisions, provides an API for queries, and syncs with community threat feeds.

-- Agent: Detective.
-Reads logs, parses attack patterns, reports bad IPs to LAPI.
+The Agent is the detective.
+It reads logs, parses attack patterns, and reports bad IPs to LAPI.

-- Bouncer: Security guard.
-Sits in front of your app (nginx in my case), checks every request against LAPI.
+The Bouncer is the security guard.
+It sits in front of your app (nginx in my case) and checks every request against LAPI before letting it through.

 Traffic flow